bdombro/monorepo-tooling-demos/README.md

 As the first popular JS monorepo tool, Lerna has hugely inspired monorepo features in modern package managers.
 Because many of the features were eventually adopted into those package managers, the Lerna maintainers decided to stop improving overlapping features and extract them into a plugin called 'legacy-package-management'.
 Thanks to the legacy features, Lerna is the only modern monorepo tool that supports per-app package manager configuration.

-Additionally, Lerna uses Nx to power it's caching and CI/CD features.
+Note: Lerna inherits the pros and cons of the Nx (see below section) tool bc it uses Nx under the hood.

 What's great
 - flexibility of package managers and lock files.
 It's even possible to incrementally adopt yarn workspaces with a minor plugin patch -- see the lerna-8x-hybrid folder.

 What's not
 - somewhat awkward integration and relationship with Nx
-- CI/CD support is weak for non-Nrwl cloud
-- New feature development is slow, other than CI/CD seems slow
+- Development of non-CI/CD features is slow

 ### Nx